NTDLS/SecureChat/README.md

 ## Encryption 🛡️
 Each client connects to a central server using two pairs of 4096-bit RSA public-private key pairs.
 Communication begins with data encrypted using symmetric 256-bit AES, with the AES key itself encrypted using RSA for secure key exchange.
 When a chat session starts, each client generates 32 sets of 1024-bit Diffie-Hellman key pairs (providing a total of 8,192 bits of entropy) to negotiate a single shared secret.
 This shared key is then used for symmetric end-to-end encryption of all communication.
 Messages are encrypted using all negotiated layers and decrypted directly within the recipient’s chat dialog, ensuring in-flight confidentiality.
 Message history is not persistent and is lost upon logging out of the chat application.

+## Accounts 🧍
+Accounts are stored at the server (which you can easily host, or use mine).
+The only thing stored is your preferred username, the SHA-256 of your chosen password, and your status (if you choose to have one).

 ### Login
 ![image](https://github.com/user-attachments/assets/ef329f08-2276-44a4-b563-b1124306eecb)